Headorteil/rfsyncer/README.md

 # Good to know

-The only file type which are handled are `normal files` and `directories`
+The only file types which are handled are `normal files` and `directories`

-When a file (or directory) already exist and its content is the same, it will be skipped even if its mode, owner or group are different.
+When a file (or directory) already exist on the remote host and its content is the same, it will be skipped even if its mode, owner or group are different.

 When a file is created or uploaded, its owner and group will be the ones of the ssh user or root if sudo is specified.